Snap Rules

 - Time-based win: After a set time or number of rounds, the player with the most cards wins.

+In both cases, success comes down to quick reactions, focus, and staying alert throughout the game.
 Snap is more about fun and reflexes than long-term strategy — perfect for quick, exciting rounds!

 Strategies and tips for Snap